Black Mirror: Blocking

 Hi There!

-In this post I’d like to talk about the idea of blocking, as in blocking someone from calling you or emailing you.
-The reason I’m interested in this idea at the moment is because I recently saw an episode of Black Mirror.
-Now, I’m not going to comment on movies and TV shows too often on this blog in order to maintain the focus on science fiction novels, but every once in a while, if I’m really captivated by something I see, I definitely will.
+In this post, I would like to talk about the idea of blocking — specifically, blocking someone from calling or emailing you.
+I started thinking about this after watching an episode of Black Mirror.
+I won’t comment on movies and TV shows too often here since I want to focus on science fiction novels, but if something really captivates me, I definitely will.

-I won’t get into explaining the entire episode (if you haven’t seen Black Mirror definitely check it out), but basically what happens is at the end of the episode Jon Hamm’s character is charged with a crime and given a punishment.
-That punishment is being blocked.
+I won’t explain the entire episode (if you haven’t seen Black Mirror, definitely check it out), but at the end, Jon Hamm’s character faces a criminal charge and receives a unique punishment: blocking.

 What Is Blocking?

-Blocking means that Hamm’s character can’t see anyone.
-Rather, he can only see the forms of people totally blocked out in red.
-He can’t hear anyone, see anyone, talk to anyone, or interact in any way with anyone.
-And when other people look at him, they see the same thing.
-This is how they know that he’s a criminal.
-This blocking ability is explained earlier in the episode when we find out that everyone has a special chip in their eyes that allows for this.
+Blocking means Hamm’s character can’t see anyone.
+Instead, he only sees the forms of people completely blocked out in red.
+He can’t see anyone, hear anyone, or talk to anyone.
+Every interaction becomes impossible.
+And when others look at him, they see the same thing, marking him as a criminal.
+A special chip implanted in everyone’s eye enables this blocking mechanism.

-This episode really takes the idea of blocking a number on your phone and blocking an email address to the next level.
-Individuals can actually choose to block a single person in this way.
-But right now I’m more interested in what this would look like as a sentence.
-Let’s try to break it down.
+This episode takes the concept of blocking a phone number or email address to the extreme.
+You can even block a single person this way.
+But right now, I’m more interested in how this translates into a sentence.
+Let’s break it down.

 The Modern Justice System

-Today when we commit a crime we are sent to jail.
-This denies us freedom of movement and interaction with friends and family.
-And in solitary confinement you unfortunately are even more restricted in your human interactions.
+Today, when someone commits a crime, they are sent to jail.
+This restricts their freedom of movement and limits interaction with friends and family.
+And solitary confinement imposes an even harsher restriction on human interaction.

-(You don’t need to be in jail though to have your movement restricted.
-Under communist Hungary, for example, you could only leave the country once every two years.)
+(You don’t need to be in jail to face movement restrictions, though.
+Under Communist Hungary, for example, you were only allowed to leave the country once every two years.)

-So anyways, the basic punishment in our world today is the restriction of movement and removal from society.
-But usually, even in prison, you can interact with other people, just probably not the people you’d like to be interacting with.
-And there is the hope that one day you’ll be able to rejoin society.
+So, the basic punishment today is restriction of movement and removal from society.
+But even in prison, you can interact with other people.
+And there’s always the hope of reintegration into society.

 The Future Justice System: Eternal Solitary

-The one upside of this punishment would be that you could still go outside for a walk wherever you wanted.
-So cabin fever might not be a problem here.
-But still, this punishment inevitably leads to a very lonely life.
-Think I Am Legend.
+One upside would be the ability to go outside for a walk anytime, anywhere.
+So cabin fever wouldn’t be an issue.
+But still, this punishment guarantees a profoundly lonely existence—think I Am Legend levels of isolation.

 *shudders*

-What do you think about the blocking of Black Mirror?
+What do you think about the blocking in Black Mirror?
 Leave your comments below!